 Welcome to the FastTrack user manual.
 This manual will present the tracking software and how to use it.
 Please contact by email at firstname.lastname@example.org or chat on irc if you need more information or to signal a bug.
-Subscribe to the mailinglist to get the last updates from the fastTrack dev team.
+Subscribe to the mailinglist to get the FastTrack dev team's last updates.

 FastTrack is a cross-platform application designed to track multiple objects in video recording.
 Stable versions of the software are available for Linux, Mac, and Windows.
 The source code can be downloaded at https://github.com/FastTrackOrg/FastTrack.